Conduct Guidelines and Grievance Procedures for Students

 442.01 Referral by Instructor

 In addition to the imposition of the academic sanctions, an instructor may request in writing that the Dean of Students file a charge against the student for violation of the Student Conduct Code pursuant to Sec.
 600.00.
-If the student is found in violation of the Student Conduct Code, sanctions F-I of Section 430.00 may be imposed in addition to the academic sanctions.
-Referrals for additional sanctions shall be reviewed by the Provost or designee.
+If the student is found in violation of the Student Conduct Code, sanctions G-I of Section 435.00 may be imposed in addition to the academic sanctions.

 442.02 Recurrence of Academic Misconduct

-A student who has been sanctioned by instructors more than once at MSU will be charged with a violation of the Student Conduct Code (Section 632.00) and will be subject to additional disciplinary sanctions.
+A student who receives a second or subsequent instructor imposed academic sanction from any instructor will be charged with a violation of the Student Conduct Code (Section 650.00) and will be subject to additional disciplinary sanctions, including but not limited suspension or expulsion.

 443.00 Appeal of Instructor-Imposed Academic Sanctions